 While the guilty party (in this case the Royal Canadian Mounted Police) claimed law enforcement as their defense, the important question should be about how Canada can expect to be taken seriously in its diplomatic criticism of the denial of press freedom in other countries.
 Perhaps the Canadian government has already beta-tested the metaverse.
 Fortunately for her and the rest of us, my Indigenous Girl of the Year lives in the Icelandverse.

-Watch a short film on YouTube about carbon capture at the Hellisheidi geothermal power plant.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Watch a short film on YouTube about carbon capture at the Hellisheidi geothermal power plant.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!